Cartesi & Syscoin Data Availability

 Final report

-At the end of this POC, we will provide a detailed report containing any reasons for failure that we encountered during the development process.
+At the end of this project, we will provide a detailed report containing any reasons for failure that we encountered during the specification process.
 This will allow others from community to overcome those issues and continue the project with confidence.

 About Your Development team